List of Croatian exonyms for places in Hungary

 This is a list of Croatian exonyms for cities, towns, and villages located in Hungary.
+They are place names used in Croatian that differ from the corresponding names used in Hungarian.

 While some of these exonyms – such as Budimpešta for Budapest and Pečuh for Pécs – are widely used in Croatian, most of them are used exclusively by the Croatian minority in Hungary and, as of the early 21st century, many of them are either historical or used only by the elderly members of the community.